 If you punish your kitten, it will probably start to fear you, and that's not how you want to start out your relationship.
 Remember, using the litter box should be relatively instinctual for your kitty, so if it's not working, then there may be some changes you need to make.

 If you've been following these steps to the letter, and your cat still won't go in the litter box, then you may need to change things up.
 Perhaps your kitten doesn't like the litter you picked or the litter box isn't easy to get into.
-Maybe your feline would prefer the litter box to be in a different spot.
+Maybe your feline would prefer the litter box to be in a different spot, or they might not like the potentially strong scent of litter with fragrance added.

-And once you and your kitty are on the same page, you can get down to the super important business of loving the fuzz of that little feline.
+And once you and your kitty are on the same page, you can get down to the super important business of loving the fuzz off that little feline.